mahmoo30/coding-quiz/README.md

 ## Test Your Javascript Knowledge!

 ## Details
-Test your Javascript fundamentals knowledge by taking this timed quiz.
+Test your Javascript fundamentals knowledge by taking this timed quiz. <br>
 You have 60 seconds to answer 5 questions.
 Each correct answer is worth 1 point, and each incorrect answer decreases your time by 10 seconds.